-This is an archive version of the Canva Contributor Agreement.
-It was replaced on January 30, 2017.
+It was replaced on May 17, 2019.
 The current and previous versions may be found here.

 Please read the terms and conditions of this Contributor Agreement (“Contributor Agreement”) carefully before contributing any Stock Media.
 This Contributor Agreement, which may be amended from time to time, outlines the rights you are granting to Canva in any Stock Media, and what uses Canva may make of the Stock Media.
 You can always find the most recent version of our Contributor Agreement here: https://www.canva.com/policies/contributor-agreement/